MSJosh/documentation/Entra ID/AiTM.md

 # Harden Entra ID Advisory/Attacker-in-the-Middle (AiTM)

+In today's rapidly evolving digital landscape, AiTM has been an evolving method to attack and compromise organizations big and small.
+As organizations strive to stay ahead of bad actors, they often find themselves navigating complex methods that impact end user experience and create frustration between teams.
+Below are a number of methods and detections that can be implemented in an enviorment to catch, stop, and mitigate AiTM while not impacting end user experience.

+# ***Entra Identity Protection***
 1. If applicable via licensing, enable Entra ID Protection across the entire tenant. - [What is Microsoft Entra ID Protection](https://learn.microsoft.com/en-us/entra/id-protection/overview-identity-protection)

 ![image](https://github.com/user-attachments/assets/43d46612-40a2-41b9-8816-73d2a668e23d)